 JATILUWIH RICE TERRACES BALI – The Complete Guide

 The Jatiluwih rice terraces are one of the best rice terraces to visit in Bali with an incredible history.
 Located in the Tabanan regency near Gunung Batukaru, the Jatiluwih green land offers amazing views.
 With over 600 hectares of rice paddies following the flowing lush hillside of the Batukaru mountain range, the Jatiluwih rice terraces give a new meaning to the word green.
 The area is very rural with nothing but farming communities which makes visiting Jatiluwih rice fields a very authentic Bali experience.
 It is one of the places in Bali you have to see.
 In this blog post you will read about all the things you need to know when visiting the Jatiluwih rice fields.How to get there, the entrance fee, best time to visit and some background information about rice terraces in Bali.

 About Jatiluwih rice terraces

 Jatiluwih is derived from two words.
 Jati means “real” and Luwih means “good” or “beautiful”.
-So even in the local language the name means this place is beautiful.
-When you drive the narrow, winding road to Jatiluwih, you’ll see the beautiful panoramas.
-This area is the only place in the world that has three annual rice harvests.
+So even in the local language the name Jatiluwih means beautiful.
+With incredible vast panoramas, you can see the Batukaru mountains and Mount Agung and Mount Abang on a clear day offering spectacular views.

 History about rice production in Indonesia